Home Compare AXFO.ST vs KR

 Axfood AB (publ) vs The Kroger Co.: Which Stock Looks Stronger in 2026?

-Axfood AB (publ) holds the cleaner structural position, with profitability as the main driver and stability adding further support.
-The remaining gap is narrow enough that the comparison remains open to different readings.
+Axfood AB (publ) leads structurally, with profitability as the clearest single gap between the two profiles.
+The Kroger Co still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (AXFO.ST: STOXX 600, KR: Russell 1000).